Surprising Effects of Drinking Cranberry Juice, Says Science

 "The powerful oxidative stress-reducing properties of cranberry polyphenols have been shown to reduce risk factors associated with cardiovascular disease and help with heart health," says Perkins.

-A study from the British Journal of Nutrition confirms, stating the consumption of cranberry juice for study participants over a 60-day period resulted in improved cardiovascular risk factors due to the cranberry's oxidative properties.
+A study from the British Journal of Nutrition confirms, stating the consumption of cranberry juice for study participants over a 60-day period resulted in improved cardiovascular risk factors due to the cranberry's oxidative stress-reducing properties.
+This report also states the importance of reducing oxidative stress in the body because of its connection to increasing risk of atherosclerosis—the buildup of cholesterol or fat in the artery walls—in those who are insulin resistant.